reselbob/dockerdemos/foodcourt/readme.md

 * iowafried

 Each of these represents an HTTP server that returns a random order.
 For example, `bugerqueen` sells items called `burger`, `fries`, `whooper`, `onion rings`.
-When the server is called, one of these items is return at random.
+When the server is called, one of these items is returned at random.

 All the restaurants, `burgerqueen`, `hobos` and `iowafried` work in a similar manner.
 Each restaurant has its own set of menu items.

 The service, `customer` calls one of the restaurants at random and requests a menu item.
-Then, a random menu item will be returned according to restaurant.
+Then, a random menu item is returned according to the restaurant's menu items.

 So, what does all of this have to do with implicit DNS naming that `docker-compose` provides?
-The relevance is in the way\
-that `[customer](customer/index.js)` accesses  the service.
+The relevance is in the way that `[customer](customer/index.js)` accesses the service.
 Look at the following code:

 ```javascript
 const services = ['burgerqueen', 'hobos', 'iowafried'];